-Perform late-night maintenance safely by scheduling shutdowns, notifying users, canceling pending power events, and executing clean reboots.
-Practice the modern and legacy command paths that you still see in real environments.
+Perform maintenance safely by scheduling shutdowns with user warnings, canceling pending power events, and executing clean reboots.
+Practice the modern and legacy command paths you still encounter in production environments.

 You are performing late-night maintenance on a production server.
 Updates have been applied, users are still logged in, and you must schedule a shutdown window, cancel it when required, then reboot cleanly.
 You also need to understand legacy runlevel reboot behavior and the difference between halting and powering off.

-Production maintenance is about clear communication and predictable system state changes.
-The goal is to minimize surprises: warn users, verify intent, and use the least disruptive command that accomplishes the operation.
+Maintenance is about communication and predictable state changes.
+Warn users, verify intent, and use the least disruptive operation that achieves the required outcome.

 init 6